harbaum/MiSTeryNano/SPI.md

 With ```SPI_SYS_IRQ_CTRL``` the first data byte allows to acknowledge the eight possible interrupt sources inside the FPGA.
 The second data byte will return the pending interrupts.
-The eight interrupts souces are currently mapped to the SPI targets, e.g. the SD card target 3 is mapped to interrupt bit 3.
+The eight interrupts sources are currently mapped to the SPI targets, e.g. the SD card target 3 is mapped to interrupt bit 3.